bertrandmc/til/aws/developer-associate-notes.md

 1. Single Docker Container per EC2: Single Docker container o a EC2 instance.
 2. Multiple Docker Containers: Use ElasticBeansTalk to build an ECS cluster and deploy multiple containers er instance.

+**Beanstalk Worker Environment**
+If your AWS Elastic Beanstalk application performs operations or workflows that take a long time to complete, you can offload those tasks to a dedicated worker environment.
+Decoupling your web application front end from a process that performs blocking operations is a common way to ensure that your application stays responsive under load.
+To avoid running long-running tasks locally, you can use the AWS SDK for your programming language to send them to an Amazon Simple Queue Service (Amazon SQS) queue, and run the process that performs them on a separate set of instances.
+Elastic Beanstalk worker environments simplify this process by managing the Amazon SQS queue and running a daemon process on each instance that reads from the queue for you.
+When the daemon pulls an item from the queue, it sends an HTTP POST request locally to http://localhost/ on port 80 with the contents of the queue message in the body.
+All that your application needs to do is perform the long-running task in response to the POST.
+With periodic tasks, you can also configure the worker daemon to queue messages based on a cron schedule.
+You can define periodic tasks in a file named cron.yaml in your source bundle to add jobs to your worker environment's queue automatically at a regular interval.

 # DNS